Mikees23/Webpack-React-Babel/README.md

 How to use React Starter App
 ----------------------------------
-1. [Download](https://github.com/Mikees23/Webpack-React-Babel.git) React Starter App from GitHub;
+1. [Download](https://github.com/Mikees23/Webpack-React-Babel.git) React Starter App from GitHub
-2. Install NodeJS;
+2. Install NodeJS
-3. npm start;
+3. npm start
-4. Profit;
+4. Profit

 How to use Production Mode
 ----------------------------------
-1. npm run build.
+1. npm run build